-If you’d rather not pay the parking fees at Excalibur when visiting the resort, there are a couple of nearby options that are free.
+If you’d rather not pay the parking fees at Excalibur when visiting the resort, there are a couple of nearby parking options that are free.
 The first is just across the road at the Tropicana Las Vegas, where there is free parking for any and all visitors.
 This is ideal, as you can use one of the pedestrian bridges to cross over the Strip to access Excalibur from the parking facility.

 Note: While parking is generally free at Tropicana, a parking fee will be charged to non-hotel guests during large events at T-Mobile Arena.

-Final Thoughts on Parking at Excalibur
+Final Thoughts on Parking Rates at Excalibur

-The uncovered parking lots provide easier access to the main complex, while the two multi-story parking garages offer many more spaces, as well as some shade and a bit of added security for your vehicle.
+Excalibur’s uncovered parking lots provide easier access to the main complex, while the two multi-story parking garages offer many more spaces, as well as some shade and a bit of added security for your vehicle.